gjbex/training-material/CPlusPlus/UserDefinedTypes/TableStats/README.md

 # TableStats

-Example of using data structures and unique pointers.
+Example of using STL data structures.

 ## What is it?